NirmalyaLenka/wheATHER-STATION-/README.md

 Pull requests are welcome!
 Feel free to open an issue for bugs or feature requests. any type of queries please contact carmodbhai@gmail.com
+## if the code not work please contact me it means a lot for me